09 AugustLeave your (trade)mark

 For example, let’s say company’s name is B.B.B inc. but sells coffee named “Ç’a reveille!”
 Its trademark will be “Ç’a reveille” because that is the name that allows the public to identify the product.

 “Registered” trademark are trademarks that have been registered with the Office of the Registrar of Trademarks.
-Once it is registered, the trademark is protected on Canadian land for a renewable period of fifteen years.
+Once it is registered, the trademark is protected on Canadian land for a renewable period of ten years.

 Registration provides an exclusive ownership right on the trademark to the company or individual having proceeded to the registration and prohibits other people or companies to use it as they wish.
 Registration also provides a proof of the right and desire of exclusive ownership, which could be used in the case of litigation.